farazsth98/farazsth98.github.io/aboutme.md

 ---
 layout: page
 title: About
-subtitle: Exploit Development and Reverse Engineering
+subtitle: Vulnerability Research and Exploit Development
 ---

 * I am a Cyber Security Student at Curtin University.